AdamMc331/TOA/StreamHistory.md

 In this stream, we document the application architecture to help onboard newcomers to the project.

+We also began the process of building out the home screen.

 Date: October 20, 2021

 PRs:
   * Arch diagram: https://github.com/AdamMc331/TOA/pull/57
+  * Task list item: